➡️ Jump to Recipe ⬅️

 After about 25 minutes the sauce should be thickening up.

 Continue to let it simmer until the liquid has evaporated and the flavors have melded.
 The tomatoes will release natural sugars and lend a hint of sweetness to it.
-I usually let it rest a bit before serving.
+I add several cubes of unsalted butter at the end to give it a richness and a nice mouthfeel.

 This recipe feeds 4-6 and will keep for 5 days in the refrigerator.
 It is better the next day.
 Enjoy!